haileybirge95/Foreign_Aid_Analysis/README.md

 ![Image 1](https://i.imgur.com/KPII16Z.png)

 ### 3. Countries with higher populations will receive more foreign aid.
 A second linear analysis explored the last hypothesis.
-The linear analysis resulted in an r squared value of 0.67, confirming there is a positive correlation between foreign aid contribution and population.
+The linear analysis resulted in a positive correlation between foreign aid contribution and population.
 ![Image 1](https://i.imgur.com/qVaWCeu.png)

 This analysis was based on two datasets: